day8/re-frame/docs/EffectfulEvents.md

 need to source data from somewhere other than its arguments - from somewhere outside of app-db or the event.

-It isn't a pure function which leads to the normal problems.
+So, it isn't a pure function, and that leads to the normal problems.

 ### Effects And Coeffects

 So there are [two concepts at play here](http://tomasp.net/blog/2014/why-coeffects-matter/):
   - **Effects** - what your event handler does to the world  (aka side-effects)
-  - **Coeffects** - what your event handler requires from the world  (aka [side-causes](http://blog.jenkster.com/2015/12/what-is-functional-programming.html))
+  - **Coeffects** - the data your event handler requires from the world in order to do its computation (aka [side-causes](http://blog.jenkster.com/2015/12/what-is-functional-programming.html))

 We'll need a solution for both.